The merge option

 git merge master feature

-This creates a new "merge commit" in the feature
+This creates a new "merge commit" in the feature branch that ties together the

 histories of both branches, giving you a branch structure that looks like this: